Crossings of the Santa Fe, the Rock Island, and the Fort Worth & Denver railroads

 In 1904, the last major railroad to enter Amarillo was the Chicago, Rock Island and Gulf (CRI&G) as it built through the area on a due west heading.
 Rock Island's purpose for this line was to extend their Memphis - Oklahoma City Choctaw Route west to Tucumcari, New Mexico where it would connect with their Chicago - Los Angeles Golden State Route.
 This Choctaw Route extension created a transcontinental route for the lower midwest that would attempt to compete with Southern Pacific's Sunset Route.
 In 1927, Rock Island built a line north from Amarillo to Liberal, Kansas which was also located on the Golden State Route.
 Although this provided two routes between Liberal and Tucumcari -- the Golden State Route via Dalhart, and the more southerly route via Amarillo and its westerly Choctaw Route extension -- the primary emphasis of this new line was to access agricultural commerce in vast underserved farming areas between Liberal and Amarillo.

-Above: Barriger took this photo facing east on the Rock Island tracks from west of the Santa Fe diamond (which is visible directly ahead.)
+Above: On May 5, 1940, Barriger took this photo facing east on the Rock Island tracks from west of the Santa Fe diamond (which is visible directly ahead.)
 The FW&DC tracks are behind East Tower generally parallel to the Rock Island tracks, passing beside the circular water tower as seen in the first Barriger photo.
 The Santa Fe tracks cross both rail lines at an acute angle.
-Again, the shadow suggests it was late afternoon (and perhaps the same day?)
+Again, the shadow suggests it was late afternoon.

 It appears that the 1908 extension of the Southern Kansas line from